German Tenses: A Strangely Familiar World for English Speakers

 And consider yourself doubly lucky, because the future perfect tense is simply a combination of verb forms we’ve seen before.

-As you can see, this sentence includes the compound past tense haben gemacht (have done) and the helping verb werden to mark the future.
+As you can see, this sentence includes the compound past tense habe gelesen (have read) and the helping verb werden to mark the future.

-The only tricky thing here is that you have to switch the order of the compound past verb.
-In this case, haben gemacht becomes gemacht haben.
+The only tricky thing here is that you have to put the auxiliary verb into the infinitive and flip the auxiliary and the past participle.
+In this case, habe gelesen becomes gelesen haben.
 And there you have it: the future perfect!

 If you liked this post, something tells me that you'll love FluentU, the best way to learn German with real-world videos.